-The Committee had four meetings in the year 2022/2023.
-The committee discussed, reviewed all related party transactions which were entered into.
+The committee had four meetings in the year 2023/2024.
+The committee discussed and reviewed all related party transactions that were entered into.
 The minutes were circulated to the Board of Directors for their information and review.

 PURPOSE OF THE COMMITTEE